Brightness and gamma applet

 Vlad Rusu

-Vlad Rusu-4 months ago
+Vlad Rusu-3 years ago

 Linux Mint 21 bug: hovering over applet and using mouse-wheel to increase/decrease brightness is broken (doesn't properly does it, in small steps).